Bank Austria Statement to Excel: CSV Export vs PDF Conversion

 Clean the Output for Bookkeeping, Reconciliation, and Accountant Handoff

-A converted file is only useful if each row can be trusted.
-Before you use a Bank Austria statement for bookkeeping or a Bank Austria statement for reconciliation, make sure the sheet has a stable working structure: booking date, value date if available, transaction description, debit or credit indicator, amount, running balance, and a reference field for notes, categorization, or import mapping.
-If the export or PDF extraction mixed those together, split them now rather than trying to fix errors during reconciliation.
+Before you use a Bank Austria statement for bookkeeping or reconciliation, confirm the sheet has a stable working structure: booking date, value date if available, transaction description, debit or credit indicator, amount, running balance, and a reference field for notes or import mapping.

 For reconciliation, your cleaned sheet should let you trace every movement from opening balance to closing balance without manual guesswork.
 That means no hidden rows, no mixed amount formats, and no missing balances on intermediate lines.
 If you want a practical sequence for checking converted data against your bank record, these bank statement reconciliation steps after conversion help you turn the sheet into a usable bank reconciliation workflow instead of just a raw export.